compose-run/client/README.md

 #### 8. Does it work offline?

 Compose doesn't allow any offline editing.
 We may add a CRDT mode in the future which would enable offline edits.

+#### 9. What if someone else signs me up to pay for state I don't want to pay for?

+When you (or someone else) adds your `userId` under the `developer` field of the state, we will add that state to your tab in much the same way that you would charge a drink to your hotel room.

+Before we charge your bill,  we will confirm the all the state `name`s that linked to your account, and allow you to remove any that you do not wish to maintain.

+We plan to soon allow you to explicitly register names that you wish to maintain.
+For example, you could pemit users of your app to maintain certain kinds of named state, and automatically disallow any other state attempting to be linked to your account.

 ## Authenticating Users